 After ten minutes, turn the heat off and remove the pan from the heat.
 Keep the pan covered and let the chicken breasts sit in the hot liquid for 20 minutes.

 Remove the chicken breasts from the hot liquid.
-They should have an internal temperature of at least 165°F or 74°C. Poached chicken breasts can be served or used immediately in recipes or you can cool them and keep them chilled or frozen for later use.
+They should have an internal temperature of at least 165°F or 74°C. Poached chicken breasts can be served or used immediately in recipes or you can cool them and keep them chilled.
+They can also be frozen for later use.

 - 4 chicken breasts